Skip to contents

 ndraws

-An integer specifying the number of posterior draws to use.
-If `NULL` (default), all available draws are used.
+An integer or NULL.
+Number of posterior draws to use for estimation.
+If NULL (default), all available posterior draws are used.
+Reducing this can speed up computation at the cost of precision.

 Value